 How to Get to the Mission Peak

-You don’t need a car to get to this hike — in fact, parking is scarce, and available spots fill up quickly, especially on summer weekends.
-Take the BART to the Warm Spring BART station and catch a Lyft or Uber to the Ohlone College parking lot/ Peaks & Panorama trailhead to avoid hassling with your car.
+You don’t need a car to get to this hike.
+In fact, parking is scarce, and available spots fill up quickly, especially on summer weekends.
+To access Mission Peak, take the BART to the Warm Spring BART station and catch a Lyft or Uber to the Ohlone College parking lot / Peaks & Panorama trailhead.

 How to Train for the Mission Peak Hike